department-of-veterans-affairs/va-mobile-app/README.md

-# The VA Mobile App
+# The VA: Health and Benefits
-This is the source code for the VA mobile app.
+This is the source code for the VA: Health and Benefits app.

 ## Background
 See the [team folder](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/va-mobile-app) for all the background, discovery, planning, and decisions that preceded application development.